approov/quickstart-xamarin-httpclient/README.md

     <img src="readme-images/shapes-bad.png" width="256" title="Shapes Bad">
 </p>

 This contacts `https://shapes.approov.io/v2/shapes` to get the name of a random shape.
-It gets the http status code 404 (`Not Found`) because this endpoint is protected with an Approov token.
+It gets the http status code 400 (`Bad Request`) because this endpoint is protected with an Approov token.
 Next, you will add Approov into the app so that it can generate valid Approov tokens and get shapes.

 ## ADD THE APPROOV SDK ENABLED HTTP CLIENT